This page explains the role of the Timekeeper at a Toastmasters meeting.

 When you arrive at a Toastmasters meeting, it is important to confirm the timings with each speaker, and ensure you can operate the timing lights/card and timing device correctly.
 Some speeches have different timing requirements from the standard 5 to 7 minutes for most speeches.

 At the end of the meeting, you may be asked to give a verbal report to the meeting on whether all participants met their speech time objectives.
 It is also useful to comment on where the meeting gained or lost time against the agenda; for example a common mistake for new Chairmen is to forget that speech introductions need a minute apiece.

 Until June 2020, the Timekeeper role fulfils Competent Leadership Project 4 - Time Management.

 Links to More Resources

-For more information about the role of Timekeeper, look in the Competent Communication manual pages 69-70.
+For more information about the role of Timekeeper, see the meeting roles pages at https://www.toastmasters.org/membership/club-meeting-roles

 If you have a smartphone, go to the App Store and search on "speech timer for Toastmasters".
 There are a number of different timers you can download and try out.